AsbahTalal/blog/_pages/about.md

 ## Hey there!

-My name is Asbah Talal and I am an college freshman from Oklahoma, USA.
-I go to Texas A&M University with hopes of completing my Mechanical Engineering degree.
+My name is Asbah and I am a first year Mechanical Engineering student from Oklahoma, attending Texas A&M University.

 I'm interested in
 - math, science, and programming, particularly physics